Legacy Systems vs. Camunda

 Yes and no. You’re right that there is a lot of complexity involved in interpreting a Pega UI as an Angular front end, or a React front end, and then reimagining all that.
 However, that’s a place where I can be slightly self promotional and say the CapBPM actually has automated migration tools.
 We have an entire six-year old product line called Exodus.
 It actually reads the detailed exports of Pega, Appian, IBM, and it translates them into corresponding command code.
 And when I say it translates them, I don’t mean that it just translates a BPM diagram to a BPM diagram.
 I mean, it does the UI, events, rules, logic, and so much more.
 It does the entirety of the process.
 Trust me, I know it is a big claim, and I invite anyone who doubts it to test it more.

 From our perspective, we are happy to do this on a success-based model, and we are happy to demonstrate how it works.
 We think that you should have open borders when it comes to your enterprise software, and if you want to go somewhere else, you should not be practically prohibited from doing so from the complexity that’s built into some of these legacy applications.
+You should explore business process mapping tools that don’t restrict your capabilities.

 Basically, we do an interview with you, and then based on that, we work with you to execute a series of steps to create artifacts for Exodus.
 For example, if it’s an IBM BPM file or IBM BPM project, our tools can parse through that, translate it into corresponding Camunda, and then even test that Camunda using an AI engine to make sure that it has fidelity to the original process.
 It’s a really impressive process, and I really love showing it to people.
 I especially love showing it to people who understand BPM, because they’re the ones who are really educated enough to understand what it is that they just saw.